-Pollination means or it can be defined as the transfer of pollen grains from the stamen of flower to its ovule bearing organisms.
-In cycads and conifers in which the ovules are exposed the pollen is caught in a drop of fluid which is secreted by the ovule.
+Pollination means the transfer of pollen grains from the stamen of a flower to its ovule bearing organisms.
+In cycads and conifers in which the ovules are exposed, the pollen is caught in a drop of fluid, which is secreted by the ovule.
 In flowering plants, the ovules are in a hollow organ called the pistil and the pollen is deposited on the pistil’s surface called the stigma.
 Here, the pollen germinates and gives rise to the pollen tube.

 There are three types of agents than can be observed:

-Anemophily: Anemophily refers to pollens grains transferred with the help of air.
+Anemophily: Anemophily refers to pollen grains transferred with the help of air.
 This type of pollination is observed in large forests where the air carries pollen from one tree to different trees in another area.
-It can be on same the tree as well.
+It can be on the same tree as well.
 It is most effective for anemophilous flowers which have versatile, free-swinging, light anthers and they can be carried easily by the wind.
 Examples of anemophilous plants are coconut, palm, maize etc.

 Zoophily: Zoophily is the method in which animals help in pollination.
 There are three categories of zoophily

-Entomophily: Pollination carried out by insects.
+Entomophily: Pollinations carried out by insects.

-Ornithophily: Pollinations carried out by birds
+Ornithophily: Pollination carried out by birds.

-Chiropterophily: Pollination carried out by bats
+Chiropterophily: Pollination carried out by bats.

-Hydrophily: Hydrophily or water pollination is very common in plant groups such as algae, pteridophytes, and bryophytes.
+Hydophily: Hydrophily or pollination is very common in plant groups such as algae, pteridophytes, and bryophytes.
 For many aquatic plants, such as water hyacinth and lily, flowers emerge above the water level and are pollinated by insects or wind.
 The pollen grains are protected by a mucilaginous covering in most water-pollinated species.

-There are Two Modes of Pollination in Plants
+There are two modes of pollination in plants:

-The pollination process is very fast effective, however, it reduces genetic diversity in the species of the plant as the sperm and the egg cells of the flower share some of the same genetic information.
+The pollination process is very fast and effective, however, it reduces genetic diversity in the species of the plant as the sperm and the egg cells of the flower share some of the same genetic information.

-The Advantages of Self-Pollination include:
+The Advantages of Self-Pollination Include:

 It ensures that all recessive characters are eliminated.